 “Yup….”
-Bam let the short version of the answer linger there without adding further context.
+Bam let the short answer linger from there, without adding further context.

 “Well I’m not gonna stand out here in this heat watching you sit, I’m going back to my house to watch ‘Christmas Vacation’ in the air conditioning, still got a couple hours before my mom comes home with dinner, I’ll call you later”

-Suddenly Bambino’s young mind was moving a million miles an hour while watching his boy slowly walk away to his home two short blocks from the field, which would be filled with cool air, a VCR with the latest Clark Griswold comedy which had just dropped that week, an empty house plus good snacks…...
+Suddenly Bambino’s young mind was moving a million miles an hour, watching his boy slowly walk away to his home two short blocks from the field, filled with cool air, a VCR with the latest Clark Griswold comedy which had just dropped that week, an empty house plus good snacks…...

 *dramatic pause as Timmy turned back around*

-Timmy Boom looked at first genuinely puzzled, then a bit shocked but in the end who was he to argue, he knew when it came to Bam there was always the possibility of him doing something a little bit crazy.
+Timmy Boom first looked genuinely puzzled, then a bit shocked but who was he to argue the case, he knew when it came to Bam there was always the possibility of doing something a little bit crazy.

 By the middle of third when Broadway Danny Nose’s parents pulled up honking the horn of their Lincoln Town Car looking to pick up their son in his still-clean uniform for his evening of culture in lieu of his team game, Coach Scagnetti was calling Young Bambino’s name but he was already sitting inside the chilly coolness of Casa De Boom while cracking up at Cousin Eddie’s arrival.